Transformer-Progressive Mamba Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Scanning Window Size}

-To validate the contribution of our Multi-scale Window Scan (MWS) strategy and demonstrate the optimality of the selected $16 \times 16$ and $32 \times 32$ scanning window sizes, we conduct a series of ablation experiments, with results presented in Table~\ref{tab:ablation_window_size}.
-In Case1, Case2, and Case3, we deactivate the MWS strategy and instead use two parallel scans with identical window sizes but different directions.
-In Case4 and Case5, the MWS strategy is employed with different combinations of window sizes for the parallel scans.
-The results show that our proposed MWS strategy and window size selection yield the best performance.
-Notably, simply adopting the MWS strategy is insufficient if the disparity between window sizes is too large, as seen in the performance drop in Case4.
+To validate the contribution of our Multi-scale Window Selective Scan (MWSS) strategy and demonstrate the optimality of the selected $16 \times 16$ and $32 \times 32$ scanning window sizes, we conduct a series of ablation experiments, with results presented in Table~\ref{tab:ablation_window_size}.
+In Case1, Case2, and Case3, we deactivate the MWSS strategy and instead use two parallel scans with identical window sizes but different directions.
+In Case4 and Case5, the MWSS strategy is employed with different combinations of window sizes for the parallel scans.
+The results show that our proposed MWSS strategy and window size selection yield the best performance.
+Notably, simply adopting the MWSS strategy is insufficient if the disparity between window sizes is too large, as seen in the performance drop in Case4.
 We observe that a smooth receptive field transition (as in Ours) is essential for achieving optimal modeling performance.